-The May 9th order denied DynaUSA's motion to vacate the award and rejected the recommendation of a United States Magistrate Judge, who had agreed with DynaUSA that the arbitration award should be thrown out.
+The May 9th order denied DynaResources's motion to vacate the award and rejected the recommendation of the magistrate judge, who had agreed with DynaResource that the arbitration award should be thrown out.

-The court's order confirms all of the relief outlined in the August 2016 arbitration award, including DynaUSA having to: pay the Company \$404 in costs and attorney fees; pay the Company \$86 in separate fees and expenses; and pay DynaResource de Mexico, S.A. de C.V. ("DynaMexico")-an entity in which the Company owns a 50% equity interest-\$1,045 for various legal and other expenses that DynaUSA improperly caused DynaMexico to incur.
+The court's order confirms all of the relief outlined in the August 2016 arbitration award, including DynaUSA having to: pay the Company \$404,000 in costs and attorney fees; pay the Company \$86 in separate fees and expenses; and pay DynaMexico \$1,045,000 for various legal and other expenses that DynaUSA improperly caused DynaMexico to incur.